Meryre II

-Tomb of Meryra II
+Tomb of Meryre II

-The tomb of Meryra II is the royal sepulcher known as Amarna Tomb 2.
+The tomb of Meryre II is the royal sepulcher known as Amarna Tomb 2.
 The tomb dates back to the 18th Dynasty.
 It is located in the northern side of the wadi that splits the cluster of tombs known collectively as the Northern tombs, near to the city of Amarna, Egypt.
 The tomb has been largely destroyed.
 It was decorated with the last dated appearance of Akhenaten and the Amarna family, dating from the second month, year 12 of his reign.
 Norman de Garis Davies originally published details of the tomb in 1905.

 Inscribed scenes

-South Wall West Side: The Queen filling the King's cup
+South wall, west side: the queen filling the king's cup

 Nefertiti is shown standing before a seated Akhenaten, pouring a drink through a sieve for the king.
 Meritaten stands between Akhenaten and Nefertiti, facing her father and offering him something.
 Behind Nefertiti we see Meketaten offering a perfume cone, while Ankhesenpaaten offers a bouquet of flowers.
 Below this scene we see female musicians and male servants.

-South Wall, East Side: Reward of Meryra
+South wall, east side: reward of Meryra

-Meryra is shown before the window of appearance.
+Meryre is shown before the window of appearance.
 Akhenaten and Nefertiti are shown handing out collars of gold.
-In the palace behind the window we see Merytaten and Meketaten handing gold collars to their mother.
+In the palace behind the window we see Meritaten and Meketaten handing gold collars to their mother.
 Ankhesenpaaten is shown standing before Neferneferuaten Tasherit and Neferneferure.
 Ankhesenpaaten is shown wearing large earrings and three bracelets on each arm.
 She also appears to be wearing a rather elaborate cape or collar.